 Monique is a Founding Partner of Kuchler Polk Weiner, LLC. and is also the managing partner of the firm.
 She has tried diverse bench and jury trials to verdict.
-Her litigation specialties are toxic tort and environmental contamination, product liability, employment discrimination, Jones Act and FELA personal injury.
+Her litigation specialties are toxic tort, environmental contamination, product liability, employment discrimination, and maritime cases.

 SIGNIFICANT TRIAL EXPERIENCE

 - As lead trial counsel, obtaining defense verdict after a two week trial on reverse False Claims Act and retaliation case involving claims of failure to report under the Toxic Substances and Control Act (“TSCA”)

 - After trial court reversed the verdict, the Fifth Circuit Court of Appeal found that the plaintiff’s reverse False Claims Act cause of action was not viable.
 See United States ex rel.
 Simoneaux v.
 E.I. du Pont de Nemours and Company, 843 F.3d 1033 (5th Cir.2016).

 - Trying to defense verdict in St. Louis, MO, after a four week trial, a living mesothelioma claim involving alleged take-home asbestos exposure